-In addition to this Statement of Assurance we also have an Annual Report which will help you see how we are measuring our success and working towards continual improvement.
+Our Annual Report will help you see how we are measuring our success and working towards continual improvement.

 When you need us, rest assured, our professional teams will continue to deliver the first-class service West Sussex expects and deserves.